 The advantages of going modular

 As with all protective modular buildings, a big advantage in going with a modular turnstile building is its flexibility.
 Since these buildings offer virtually unlimited scalability they can easily be expanded or condensed to meet the changing needs of a site.

 Going to have an influx of an extra 300-500 employees and contractors during a turnaround at a refinery or a maintenance project?

 Extra turnstiles can be added or taken away at any time.

 In addition, modular turnstile buildings can easily be tied into other modular buildings to offer office space, restrooms, break rooms, guard shacks or anything else you can imagine.
 And again, as your needs change, so can the structure of the overall building—all without losing any of your initial investment.

-Turnstile modules offer worksites and organizations of all shapes and sizes security, efficiency and virtually unlimited scalability.
+Turnstile modules offer worksites and organizations of all shapes and sizes security, efficiency and the virtually unlimited scalability of modular builds.
 To read more about the part these buildings can play in a turnaround at an oil or gas refinery, click on the link below.
 Or, if you would like to learn more about the turnstile modules—or any other hardened or robust building—CoverSix has to offer, contact us today.